tommasorigon/India-SequentiaLogit/data-cleaning.md

                                  eligible= EWELIGIBLE)
 ```

-## Selecting eligible women
+## Selection of eligible women

-We select only eligible women, that is, ever married women and aged 15 - 49.
-Notice that among eligible women there is **one woman** who declared to be 81; we discarded that women as well, since it seems to be either a transcription error or another kind of gross error.
+We select only eligible women (i.e. ever married women and aged 15 - 49).
+Notice that among the eligible women there is **one woman** who declared to be 81.
+We discarded this woman as well, since it seems to be either a transcription error or another kind of gross error.

 ```r